Gigafactory Berlin-Brandenburg: Approval and production (2022–)

 In March 2022, the government of Brandenburg granted Giga Berlin-Brandenburg its final environmental approval.
 However, the approval did not give Tesla the capacity to immediately start.
 On 22 March 2022, Giga Berlin was officially opened.
 Several protesters gathered outside the facility to raise their concerns.
 By 29 April, the factory started to produce Model Y Performance with 2170-cells.
-In October, Tesla confirmed that it achieved a production of 2,000 units per week.
-However, it was reported, in December, that the company has faced issues with filing positions, working conditions, retaining trained employees, and a high level of absenteeism at the factory.
+Later in December it was reported that the company faced issues with filling positions, working conditions, retaining trained employees, and a high level of absenteeism at the factory.

-Gigafactory Berlin-Brandenburg description
+The ramp-up of Gigafactory Berlin has been meticulously tracked and made easily known through Tesla Inc. publicly announcing the factory's achievements once accomplished: On 17 June 2022, Gigafactory Berlin reportedly reached a run rate of 1,000 units per week, and by 25 March 2023, Gigafactory Berlin hit 5,000 units per week.
+Tesla lowered the production target to 4,350 a week in July and August 2023, and planned to reduce it further.
+In August 2024, the carmaker was still planning to expand Gigafactory Berlin, which employs nearly 12,000 people, to increase production from an annual 250,000 vehicles to 1 million vehicles per year in the long term; these plans were put on hold, however, as long as market conditions did not improve.

+On 2024, July 19, the factory is concerned by the outage due to Crowdstrike software, stopping the operational for few hours.
+The security software is then removed from the computers.

+In August 2025, German media reported that a further expansion of the factory was on hold and that Tesla had still not reached its current goal of 250,000 vehicles produced in Berlin per year, half the facility's full production capacity.

+Production

-Gigafactory Berlin-Brandenburg will manufacture batteries, battery packs, powertrains and seats with work including casting, stamping, painting, drivetrain assembly and final assembly of Model Y and future models with an annual capacity eventually reaching 500,000 cars.
-Initial production will be of the Tesla Model Y. The expected cost for the factory is around €4 billion.
+Gigafactory Berlin-Brandenburg manufactures batteries, battery packs, powertrains and seats with work including casting, stamping, painting, drivetrain assembly and final assembly of Model Y and future models with an annual capacity eventually reaching 500,000 cars.
+Initial production was planned to be of the Tesla Model Y. The expected cost for the factory was around €4 billion.